p-singh9950/Myn-Zen-WeThePhoenix-/README.md

 ### Objectives

-The primary objectives of the Myntra Zen App include:
+The primary objectives of the Myn Zen App include:

 - **Enhancing User Engagement**: By integrating gamified elements that encourage regular interaction and participation.
 - **Simplifying the Shopping Process**: Providing intuitive features that make browsing and selecting outfits enjoyable and effortless.